MakarovSt/API-Checklist/README.md

-# API-Checklist to test order creation, courier removal, courier creation,
+# API-Checklist to test courier removal, courier creation, and receiving an order by its number.